 At The Grande Innovation Academy every minute of the day presents an opportunity for important learning to take place.
-In an effort to reduce unnecessary interruption to the learning environment, GIA has implemented "Protected Time" from 3:30-4:00.
+In an effort to reduce unnecessary interruption to the learning environment, GIA has implemented "Protected Time" from 2:30-3:00 for Kindergarten and 3:00-3:30 for 1st-8th scholars.
 During this time your scholar will NOT be called out of class to be checked out of school nor will teachers be interrupted with messages.
 Please take this policy into consideration when making appointments.
 Emergencies will be handled on a case-by-case basis.
 Excessive student check outs, whether or not they fall in the protected time, will be considered reason for expulsion from GIA.